router-protocol/router-chain-docs/docs/message-transfer/sample-idapps/evm_guides/cross-chain-nft/cross-chain-nft.md

 description: A cross-chain NFT (ERC-1155) contract using Router Gateway contracts
 ---

-In this section we will go through how a cross-chain ERC-1155 NFT can be created by integrating the Router gateway contracts.
+Creating a cross-chain ERC-1155 NFT using the Router's CrossTalk.

 ### Installing the dependencies: